DataExperts/Dexih.Utils.CopyProperties/README.md

 ### Performance

-The following method is an alternative for cloning using the `JsonConvert` library to serialize/deserialize the object.
+The following sample is an alternative for cloning using the `JsonConvert` library to serialize/deserialize the object.

 ```csharp
 var serialized = JsonConvert.SerializeObject(original);